AnuragBambardekar/Dockerize-Python-Apps/Registries_demo/Hello_world/README.md

 # Automatically update image on GitHub Registry

-Go to the GitHub Repository's (where you have the Dockerfile) Settings
+Go to the GitHub Repository's (where you have the Dockerfile) Settings:

 ```
 /Dockerize-Python-Apps/settings/secrets/actions/new